 A lot of consumers may not have even noticed, while some may be lurking in the background watching developments unfold, but there is a smartwatch war taking place under our noses.

 Companies like Samsung, LG, and Sony, have planted their flag in the wearable tech sand, and in some cases have even launched the second incarnation of smartwatch models.
-Google’s recently announced Android Wear means that there is a dedicated ecosystem for manufacturers to utilise, too.
+Google’s recently announced Android Wear means that there is a dedicated ecosystem for manufacturers to utilize, too.

 Lack of Capabilities